Tuesday, 12 April 2022

 Sounding not unlike like Wishbone Ash meets the Grateful Dead, this dreamlike Then Play On track was apparently one of Peter’s personal favourite Fleetwood Mac recordings.
 The album cut clocks in at around three minutes, but for the full-length 16-minute experience check out The Vaudeville Years retrospective collection released in 1998.

-Trivia: The painting used for the Then Play On LP sleeve is a mural by the English artist Maxwell Armfield (1888 - 1972).
+Trivia: The painting used for the front cover of Then Play On is a mural by the English artist Maxwell Armfield (1888 - 1972).
 It was featured in the February 1917 edition of The Countryside magazine, which noted that the mural was originally designed for the dining room of a London mansion.
 Armfield lived to see his painting used for the Fleetwood Mac album sleeve, but his opinion of the music was not noted.

 17. Curly (1967)